 In the following centuries, medieval granaries and houses were transformed, which included the change of the function of higher storeys into storehouses, the change of façade decorations, or new furnishings and arrangement of rooms.
 The eighteenth and nineteenth centuries brought the greatest annihilation of the Toruń Gothic houses.
 The siege of Toruń by the Swedish Swedish army in 1703 and the Napoleonic wars caused devastation and the collapse of urban development.
 Throughout the nineteenth century, there was a devastating process of rebuilding many old buildings or building new houses in their place, which was stoppped only in the 20th century after the conservation of monuments has been initiated.

-New Town of Toruń owing to its craftsmanship has a much smaller number of granaries.
-Also, the medieval tenement houses of the New Town, compared to the Old Town, were much more modest and represented the type of small craft house, usually one storey, narrow and with gables.
+There were two types of Gothic burgher houses in Toruń Old Town: merchant tenement houses, usually larger and more impressive, and much more modest and narrower craft tenements.
+The New Town of Toruń, due to its craftsman character, had a much smaller number of richly decorated tenement houses and granaries than the Old Town.
+The medieval tenement houses of the New Town, compared to the Old Town ones, were much more modest and represented the type of a small craft tenement house, usually two-story, narrow, with gables.

 In Toruń has preserved most of the medieval patrician houses and granaries in the territory of the Hanseatic League.
 Despite numerous damages and destructive transformations in the nineteenth century, many original and distinctive elements of the interior, ornaments and details, especially the Gothic façades of buildings, have survived.
 At present about 300 townhouses have a readable medieval layout and more or less visible elements of Gothic architecture.
 Many of the former granaries have survived to our times.